 Looking For a Game to Capture

 Capturing games on Streamlabs might be glitchy, especially with incorrect settings.
 Whenever Streamlabs fails to capture games, it could be impossible to render live streams or record gaming activity.
+Sometimes, gamers encounter the “looking for a game to capture” message when trying to stream online.

 ‘Looking for a game to capture’ is a display message on Streamlabs when the app cannot detect running games.
-A combination of updates and few settings could be enough to solve game-capturing problems encountered by Streamlabs.
+A combination of updates and a few settings could be enough to solve game-capturing problems encountered by Streamlabs.

 Several fixes are available to solve game capture problems on Streamlabs.
 In this article, you’ll get relevant information to fix game capture issues with live streams or recordings on Streamlabs.
+Learn how to get Streamlabs to capture a game.

 How to Enable Game Capture on OBS